MQL vs SQL: What Is The Real Difference for Brands?

 This is the easiest and most accurate way of determining when someone is ready to become an SQL.

-If you have a contact page for your sales team or just for the company in general, you know that someone is ready to take the next step and discuss making a purchase with someone.
+If you have a contact page for your sales team or just for the company in general, you know that someone is ready to take the next step and discuss making a purchase.

 It’s a sure-fire way of determining whether a lead is an SQL or if they still need time to convert through the funnel.